Khao Rang Hill in Phuket Town

-Rang Hill (Khao Rang) – Take a short break in your exploration day to get a glimpse of what Phuket Town looks like from the top of Rang Hill.
-Rang Hill used to be a fitness park, but obviously has lost its popularity… All year round, people climb up there to admire bird views of the southern part of the island: Chalong, Panwa and even the Big Buddha sitting on top of its own hill.
+Rang Hill (Khao Rang), located in the middle of Phuket, is famous for its scenic restaurants, temple, monkeys, and a new viewpoint bridge.
+Khao Rang is not very high, but its location makes it fun for lunch or dinner with a good bird view of Phuket Town.
+Rang Hill used to be a fitness park but has lost popularity, maybe because of the growing monkey population.
+All year round, people climb up there to admire the views of the southern part of the island: Chalong, Panwa and even the Big Buddha sitting on top of its hill.

 There are three ways to reach the top of Rang Hill (plus a hidden one).
-One street, Soi Wachira, located just next to the well known Vachira Hospital leads to the very nice Wat Khao Rang (Kao Rang temple) and its large golden sitting Buddha.
-Another way but longest and most convoluted road called Hongyok Utis Road starts right passed the ‘Bangkok Hospital Phuket’.
+One street, Soi Wachira, located just next to the well-known Vachira Hospital, leads to the very nice Wat Khao Rang (Kao Rang temple) and a large golden sitting Buddha.
+Another way but the longest and most convoluted road called Hongyok Utis Road starts right passed the ‘Bangkok Hospital Phuket’.
 The third way is by a street called Soi Chimbi starts from Mae Luang road and passes by a small Thai Temple with its white Chedi on the right and side, and a not very well known Chinese temple on the left.

-This discreet shrine is in fact near an unsuspected massive Chinese cemetery which size can only be apprehended from bird view.
-This immense cemetery is worth a stop, offering countless photo opportunities.
-Chinese cemeteries are rather colorful and decorated, nit creepy at all.
-Few goats are happily roaming among the colourful graves and many huge trees provide a welcome shade.
-Now if you are really courageous, walk all the way to the back of the cemetery… you will find a tiny staircase that will take you all the way to a small temple at the top of Khao Rang Hill.
-Get ready for some climb!
+This discreet shrine is, in fact, near an unsuspected massive Chinese cemetery whose size can only be appreciated from the top.
+This large cemetery is worth a stop, offering countless photo opportunities.
+Chinese cemeteries are rather colourful and decorated, not creepy at all.
+Few goats are happily roaming among the colourful graves, and many huge trees provide welcome shade.
+Now, if you are courageous, walk to the back of the cemetery and find a tiny staircase that will take you to a small temple at the top of Khao Rang Hill.
+Get ready for some climbing!

-Once again, I thought I knew Phuket, but I still manage to find few surprises here and there, it’s mostly a question of keeping your eyes open, and be curious of everything, and NEVER assume you know a place.
+Once again, I thought I knew Phuket, but I still managed to find a few surprises here and there; it’s mostly a question of keeping your eyes open, and be curious about everything, and NEVER assuming you know a place.